Jenguk42/Jenguk42.github.io/_posts/Uni works/2022-03-08-CS-Process-Lifetime-and-Threads.md

 - User programs may generate pseudo-interrupts inadvertently, e.g. by executing divide-by-zero:
   - Such events are usually called exceptions.
 Some exceptions cause process termination.
 - Users can generate pseudo-interrupts intentionally by executing a special instruction for system calls (e.g., CTRL-C)
-- Catch interrupts with trap command
+- Catch interrupts with trap command (helps you choose which interrupt to catch)

 ## Process Table